weitwapp/libweitwapp-core/README.md

 # libweitwapp
 A library for µc as a result of self-learning.
-Yes, I know some things are to much.
+Yes, I know some things are to much ;)

 # License